 Please bring vegetarian food to share for lunch on both days, teas and snacks provided.

-We have some indoor accommodation available for those that travel from a distance. (at an additional fee of £15 for 2 nights and £8 for 1 night)- please apply (you will need to self-cater).
+Covid 19 Restrictions permitting, we may have some indoor accommodation available for those that travel from a distance. (at an additional fee of £15 for 2 nights and £8 for 1 night)- please apply (you will need to self-cater).

 Please arrive by 9am on both days for a cup of tea and ready for a prompt 9.30am start.
 The course will end at 6pm on Saturday and 5.30pm on Sunday.